Bruxism Mouth Guard

 3. Get A Professional Assessment of Your Needs

-Not only will our dental professionals assess your bruxism and the best type of mouth guard for your individual needs, your dentist will also check how your customized bruxism mouth guard fits in your mouth.
+Not only will our dental professionals assess your bruxism and the best type of mouth guard for your individual needs, but your dentist will also check how your customized bruxism mouth guard fits in your mouth.
 If it is not quite right they can make adjustments.
 It is not possible to adjust or custom fit mouth guards that you order online or purchase in a drug store.
 There is no way of knowing if these over-the-counter mouth guards will even fit properly and provide the right level of protection against you grinding or clenching your teeth.

 4. A Dentist Offers Ongoing Checks for Jaw & Bite Changes